MatteoMonacis/Personal-Portfolio/README.md

 #### 1. Objective of the Project

 The goal of this project was to build a deep learning system able to classify galaxy images into ten different categories.
 I compared a custom CNN with several pretrained models to understand which approach could provide the best results.
 The main challenge was working with an extremely large and memory-intensive image dataset.
-Processing, resizing, augmenting, and training on thousands of images caused RAM limitations and very long training times, especially on local machines.
-For this reason, I had to reduce the dataset size, optimize the preprocessing pipeline, and move the training process to a GPU-based cloud environment.
-This challenge taught me how to manage large datasets, limited computational resources, and practical deep learning workflows.
+Processing, resizing, augmenting and training on thousands of images caused RAM limitations and very long training times, especially on local machines.
+For this reason, I had to reduce the dataset size, optimize the preprocessing pipeline and move the training process to a GPU-based cloud environment.
+This challenge taught me how to manage large datasets, limited computational resources and practical deep learning workflows.

 #### 2. Tools Used